ivoglent/yii2-media/README.md

 ```

-Note : Be careful with Response Filemanager config for security reasons.
+Note : Be careful with Responsive Filemanager config for security reasons.

 Screenshot :